dallin5288/Storefront_Visibility/README.md

-# Storefront Visibility Assessment Using Google Maps API
-The Storefront Visibility Assessment project evaluates storefront visibility from the street by leveraging the Google Maps Street View Static API.
-The goal is to provide a data-driven solution for commercial realtors to assess how well a storefront can attract passersby based on its visibility.
-By capturing street-level images from multiple angles and processing them with AI-based image recognition, the project generates a visibility score for each location.
-This approach ensures more accurate assessments by considering factors such as obstructions, viewing angles, and seasonal changes.
+The Storefront Visibility Assessment project evaluates storefront visibility from the street using the Google Maps Street View Static API.
+This solution provides a data-driven approach for commercial realtors to assess how well a storefront can attract passersby.
+By leveraging AI-based image processing and traffic data, the project generates a comprehensive visibility score that considers multiple factors, including viewing angles, obstructions, and seasonal variations.

-Project Workflow:

-Location Identification:

-Collect latitude and longitude of the storefront.
-Example Coordinates: 40.748817, -73.985428 (Empire State Building).
-API Request for Street View Images:

-Use the Google Maps Street View Static API to retrieve images from four angles (0°, 90°, 180°, 270°).
-Image Processing and Visibility Scoring:
-=
-(Visible Storefront Area
-Total Storefront Area)×100
-Visibility Score=(
-Total Storefront Area
-Visible Storefront Area
-​
- )×100
-Final Visibility Assessment:

-For each storefront, images are captured from multiple angles.
+The project begins with location identification, where the latitude and longitude of the storefront are collected.
+Using the Google Maps Street View Static API, images are captured from four primary angles: north (0°), east (90°), south (180°), and west (270°).
+Each image is analyzed to identify potential obstructions, such as trees, parked cars, and signs, using computer vision techniques powered by YOLOv8 and OpenCV.
+Additionally, edge detection and contour analysis are performed to determine how much of the storefront is visible compared to the total storefront area.
+To account for varying perspectives, visibility scores from all angles are averaged, ensuring a balanced evaluation.

+An optional seasonal adjustment feature further refines the score by comparing historical Street View images, adjusting for conditions like foliage in summer versus bare branches in winter.

-Visibility is analyzed, and a final score between 0 and 100 is assigned, with higher scores indicating better visibility.
+This score, ranging from 0 to 100, provides an intuitive measure of visibility, with higher scores indicating better storefront exposure.
-Key Features:

-Efficient Data Sampling: Smart sampling across different road types to avoid excessive API usage.
-Robust Image Processing: AI-based visibility detection using YOLOv8 and OpenCV.
-Coordinate Extraction: Accurate retrieval of location data for API calls.
-Error Handling: Proper exception handling for missing or malformed coordinates.
-Automated Workflow: Developed and executed in Jupyter Notebook for streamlined processing.
-Traffic-Aware Scoring: Integrated traffic volume with visibility scores for more accurate results.
-Tech Stack:

-Languages: Python
-APIs: Google Maps API (Street View, Places, Reverse Geocoding) Machine Learning: YOLOv8
-Libraries: OpenCV, Pandas, Requests
-Development Environment: Jupyter Notebook
-Results:

-Captured street-level images from multiple angles.
-Detected obstructions and analyzed storefront visibility.
-Assigned visibility scores between 0 and 100.
-Combined AI results with traffic data to refine final scores.
-Next Steps:

-API Optimization: Implement rate limiting and optimize API calls.
-Address Verification: Use Google Reverse Geocoding to verify storefront addresses.
-Hybrid Detection: Combine AI-based detection with coordinate-based methods for maximum accuracy.
-Scalability: Automate the process for large datasets and multiple storefronts.
-Potential Use Cases:

-Real Estate: Enable commercial realtors to evaluate storefront visibility before listing properties.
-Urban Planning: Assist city planners in assessing pedestrian visibility for new developments.
-Retail Analysis: Help retailers choose prime locations with high visibility for new stores.
+The project was implemented using Python, YOLOv8 for object detection, and OpenCV for image processing.
+Development was carried out in Jupyter Notebook, streamlining the workflow.
+The Google Maps API facilitated image retrieval, while Pandas and Requests libraries managed data processing and API calls.
+The system also incorporates traffic volume data to refine the final score, ensuring that storefronts in high-traffic areas are prioritized for visibility evaluation.

+For example, a typical storefront assessment might show visibility scores like 85% from the north, 70% from the east (partially obstructed by a tree), 90% from the south, and 60% from the west (obstructed by a parked car).
+The final averaged visibility score in this case would be 76%.
+Such detailed scoring enables realtors and business owners to make informed decisions about property listings and site selection.

+To enhance efficiency, the project features smart data sampling, ensuring that API requests are limited to necessary images.
+Robust error handling prevents disruptions from malformed coordinates, and rate limiting avoids exceeding API quotas.
+A hybrid approach combining AI detection with coordinate-based verification further ensures accuracy, even if the exact storefront location is slightly off.

+Moving forward, potential improvements include optimizing API calls, integrating Google Reverse Geocoding for address verification, and automating the process for large datasets.
+This project can be scaled to support real estate platforms, urban planning initiatives, and retail site selection, empowering stakeholders with actionable insights into storefront visibility.